 A mixed Vegetable Curry that packs a flavour punch, is loaded with veggies and made with common spices that you might even already have in your pantry!
 Based on a Caribbean curry, this tastes very similar to Indian curries.
-Make this as spicy as you want!
+Make this as spicy as you want – or not!

-So whenever I find (proper) curry recipes made with spices that are sold at my local supermarkets, I jump on them.
-And the spice mix for this one is probably the one I make the most, based on this Chickpea and Potato Curry (Chana Aloo Curry) which I shared a couple of years ago.
-It’s a Caribbean curry from Trinidad, but it tastes very similar to Indian curries.
-If I didn’t know it was Caribbean, I would think it was an Indian one – at least, by taste.
+The sauce for this curry is the same as used in the Chickpea Potato Curry (Channa Aloo Curry) my It’s a Caribbean curry from Trinidad, but it tastes very similar to Indian curries.
+If I didn’t know it was Caribbean, I would think it was an Indian one!

 Yes, this recipe calls for a lot of spices – you’ll see in the video that it looks like a lot.
 And it is a lot – but curries do call for a lot of spices.
 And the sauce for this Vegetable Curry packs a punch!